dazinator/Dazinator.Extensions.Http/README.md

 In the scenario above:-

-1. The handler I have implemented, has it's own `Options` to control it's behaviour.
-Its not mandatory that you do this, however i've found it's commonly needed, so showing how it can be done.
-2. The handler not only has one set of options, but also has access to it's `http client name' it's being requested for.
-Therefore it can obtain it's options for the specific http client name - which are also built on demand as required.
-This allows the same handler to be configured per http client.
-Again this is not mandatory, but just a useful capability worth demonstrating.
+1. The handler I have implemented allows for different options based on the http client name.
+You may or may not need this - it's a useful pattern for me so I chose to demo it.